EPR Compliance

 Germany's packaging EPR system is the most established in Europe and one of the most complex.
 Producers must register with the Zentrale Stelle Verpackungsregister (ZSVR) and contract with a licensed dual system (PRO) for collection and recycling.

-Total Cost for a Mid-Sized Company (€50M revenue, selling 500 tonnes of packaging annually into Germany): €75,000–€200,000 per year in EPR fees, plus €5,000–€15,000 in registration, reporting, and audit costs.
+Total Cost for a Mid-Sized Company (€50M revenue, selling 500 tonnes of packaging annually into Germany): €75,000 to €200,000 per year in EPR fees (indicative, based on market intelligence, actual costs depend on negotiated dual system rates), plus €5,000 to €15,000 in registration, reporting, and audit costs.

 France: CITEO System